Software Development — Custom Software, Web Apps and Architecture 2026

 Reepa Security and Reepa Web Builder — built on modern stacks

-Testing strategy — unit, integration, E2E, visual, load
+Testing strategy — Unit, Integration, E2E, Visual, Load

 Security by design — OWASP awareness, SCA, DAST in CI

 Dynamic Application Security Testing (DAST) in CI.
 Automated security scans against the running application in the staging environment.
 Tools: OWASP ZAP, Reepa Security (our own tool with over 100 detectors), Acunetix.
 These scans typically run weekly or before every release, finding configuration weaknesses, missing headers, exposed debug endpoints and some classes of injection vulnerabilities.
-Sensibly complemented by annual manual reviews and audits by external specialists.
+Usefully complemented by annual manual reviews and audits by external specialists.

 Performance and Core Web Vitals